klromans557/Metric-Generation-and-Analysis-Suite/README.md

 Built with the help of GPT-4o; thanks Zedd! (>'.')>[<3]

-Feel free to use, share, and modify this sutie to suit your needs.
+Feel free to use, share, and modify this suite to suit your needs.
 Made "for fun", and shared completely for free to those who love GenAI.
 <(˶ᵔᵕᵔ˶)>